-So what we can do now: see how it can integrate and further improve on our current financial planning.
+So what we can do now is to see how it can integrate and further improve on our current financial planning.

-One of the major considerations is whether upgrading with CareShield Life supplements is worth it or not.
+One major consideration is whether upgrading with CareShield Life supplements is worth it or not.

-In this article, I’ll cover the ins and the outs.
+In this article, I’ll cover the pros and cons.